Willie Ong

-Willie Tan Ong (許偉利 (Xǔ Wěilì, Khó͘ Úi-lī); born October 24, 1963) is a Filipino cardiologist, internist and media personality who rose to prominence for giving medical advice through his Facebook page with large following and his YouTube channel.
+Willie Tan Ong (許偉利 (Xǔ Wěilì, Khó͘ Úi-lī); born October 24, 1963) is a Filipino cardiologist, internist and media personality who rose to prominence for giving medical advice through his Facebook page and YouTube channel.
 Ong was also a candidate for the 2019 Philippine Senate election, largely capitalizing on his social media presence.
 He was a candidate for vice president in the 2022 Philippine presidential election as the running mate of former mayor of Manila Isko Moreno.

 Early life and education

 Ong was born in Manila on October 24, 1963.
 His father, Ong Yong, was an immigrant from Jinjiang, China who settled in the Philippines in 1922.
 Better known as Co Tec Tai (許澤台) in the Chinese Filipino community, the elder Ong was an active charity worker who served as president for various civic organizations.

 For his elementary and high school education, Ong attended Xavier School in San Juan, Metro Manila.
 He studied botany at the University of the Philippines Diliman and then earned his medical degree at the De La Salle Medical and Health Sciences Institute, which was then the College of Medicine of De La Salle University, in 1992.